Policy analysis: For workplaces

 There are many contemporary policies relevant to gender and workplace issues.
 Actors analyze contemporary gender-related employment issues ranging from parental leave and maternity programs, sexual harassment, and work/life balance to gender mainstreaming.
 It is by the juxtaposition of a variety of research methodologies focused on a common theme the richness of understanding is gained.
 This integrates what are usually separate bodies of evaluation on the role of gender in welfare state developments, employment transformations, workplace policies, and work experience.

-Group model

-This policy is formed as a result of forces and pressures from influential groups.
-Pressure groups are informally co-opted into the policy making process.
-Regulatory agencies are captured by those they are supposed to regulate.
-No one group is dominant all the time on all issues.
-The group is the bridge between the individual and the administration.
-The executive is thus pressured by interest groups.

-The task of the system is to: